-The Australian Immigration system allows students visiting the country on a student visa the chance to work up to 20 hours per week during term time, and during vacations students can work full time.
-This opportunity makes it much more affordable for students to attend school, while still funding their education through work.
+The Australian immigration system allows students visiting the country on a student visa the chance to work up to 20 hours per week during term time, and during vacations students can work full-time.
+This opportunity makes it much more affordable for students to attend school, funding some of their education through work.

-Most student visas in Australia give international students permission to work up to 20 hours per week while they study.
-Before seeking work, international students should first confirm that their visas allow them to work.
+Most student visas in Australia give international students permission to work up to 20 hours per week while in school.
+Before seeking work, international students should confirm that their visas allow for it.
 Visa information is held by the Australian Department of Immigration (DIAC) and can be accessed at any time using the Visa Entitlement Verification Online (VEVO) system.
-Students will existing qualifications or work experience may be able to find part-time work in the field of their choice.
-Many Australian industries offer part-time work, such as retail (supermarkets, department and clothing stores), hospitality (cafes, bars, and restaurants), tourism (hotels and motels), agricultural (farming and fruit-picking), sales, administration or clerical roles, and tutoring.
-The industries generally offer flexible hours for students.
+Students with existing qualifications or work experience may be able to find part-time work in the field of their choice.
+Many Australian industries offer part-time work, such as retail, hospitality, tourism, agricultural, sales, administration, and more.
+These industries generally offer flexible hours for students.

 Paid or unpaid internships are also a viable option for students wishing to gain work experience in their chosen field while they study.
 Students may also choose to volunteer for charities and on-government organizations.